-Open back headsets/headphones are the ones that have the back-side of their earcups perforated or "open".
-This allows audio to leak out of your earcups and let your hear the sound coming from your surroundings.
+Open back headsets/headphones are the ones that have the back-side of their earcups perforated or “open”.
+This allows audio to leak out of your earcups and let you hear the sound coming from your surroundings.

-Main benefits of this type of headsets is that they provide "spacious" sound that feels very natural and let you hear what's happening around you.
+The main benefit of this type of headsets is that they provide “spacious” sound that feels very natural and let you hear what’s happening around you.
 Apart from this, these headsets also keep your ears cool.

-Close back headsets, on the other hand, have a closed back-side of their earcups.
+Closed-back headsets, on the other hand, have a closed back-side of their earcups.
 It means that no sound leaks from these headphones and also you cannot hear any ambient noise from your surroundings.

 These headsets are perfect for you if you want noise isolation and don’t want to disturb your surroundings.

-A major benefit of having closed back headsets is that you can hear each teeny tiny in-game movement, which certainly gives you a competitive edge.
+A major benefit of having closed back headsets is that you can hear each teeny tiny in-game movement which certainly gives you a competitive edge.

 4. Wired vs Wireless Headsets